srigar/multiselect-react-dropdown/README.md

 <Multiselect
-options={this.state.options} // Options to display in the dropdown selectedvalues={this.state.selectedValue} // Preselected value to persist in dropdown onSelect={this.onSelect} // Function will trigger on select event onRemove={this.onRemove} // Function will trigger on remove event displayValue="name" // Property name to display in the dropdown options
+options={this.state.options} // Options to display in the dropdown selectedValues={this.state.selectedValue} // Preselected value to persist in dropdown onSelect={this.onSelect} // Function will trigger on select event onRemove={this.onRemove} // Function will trigger on remove event displayValue="name" // Property name to display in the dropdown options